-- Georgia-based example: Georgia Department of Community Affairs will make $3 million in Community HOME Investments Partnership (CHIP) funding to nonprofits, local governments and public housing authorities to provide housing rehabilitation of owner-occupied, single-family homes and new construction and reconstruction of affordable family housing units for sale to income-eligible homebuyers.
-7 total awards planned with financial ceilings for the two priorities.
+- Georgia-based example: Georgia Department of Community Affairs will make $3 million in Community HOME Investments Partnership (CHIP) funding to nonprofits, local governments, and public housing authorities to provide housing rehabilitation of owner-occupied, single-family homes and new construction and reconstruction of affordable family housing units for sale to income-eligible homebuyers.
+7 total awards are planned with financial ceilings for the two priorities.

 - HOME can be layered with other federal programs to expand its impact:

-- CDBG – Formula grant sent annually to states, cities and counties to develop urban communities that have decent housing, suitable living environments and expanding economic opportunities for low and moderate income persons.
+- CDBG – Formula grant sent annually to states, cities, and counties to develop urban communities that have decent housing, suitable living environments, and expanding economic opportunities for low and moderate-income persons.
 More details on CDBG will be provided in the next post.

-- Housing Choice Voucher Program (Section 8) – Funding that allows low-income residents to choose to lease or in some cases purchase privately-owned housing.
+- Housing Choice Voucher Program (Section 8) – Funding that allows low-income residents to choose to lease or in some cases purchase privately owned housing.
 It is a TBRA; the subsidy is not housing-specific, it stays with the family.

-- Project-based Rental Assistance – Subsidy stays with the project and program participants received subsidized housing from staying in housing provided by the project.
+- Project-based Rental Assistance – Subsidy stays with the project and program participants receive subsidized housing from staying in housing provided by the project.
 This is facilitated by a contract with HUD or a local housing agency and the private owner to provide rental assistance for low-income residents.
 Great details on PBRA here.